Skip to content

 Current Florida Minimum Wage Rates

 However, there are two different minimum wage rates in Florida: one for non-tipped employees and one for tipped employees.
-Non-tipped employees must be paid at least $12.00 per hour.
-Tipped employees must be paid at least $8.98 per hour in cash wages, plus tips.
-Employers can take a tip credit of up to $3.02 per hour for tipped employees.
-Tipped employees wage will increase to $9.98 in September 2024.
+Non-tipped employees must be paid at least $13.00 per hour and $14 in September 2025.
+Tipped employees must be paid at least $9.98 per hour in cash wages, plus tips ($10.98 in September 2025).
+To determine how much a tipped employee would earn in 2024 vs. 2025, you can calculate the cost with this calculator by entering numbers based on past data.

 There are also a number of exemptions and special cases where the above Florida minimum wage rates don’t apply.
 More on this in the next section.